amattu2/golo365-Wrapper/README.md

 ```

 ### Notes
 - The reliability of this function is dependent on end-users reporting the License Plate Number during the diagnostic session.
-If this was not done, those results will not be included in the return value. **If possible, use `reportListByVIN` instead.
+If this was not done, those results will not be included in the return value. **If possible, use `reportListByVIN` instead**.

 ___